vbanthia/openstf-ruby-client/README.md

 # OpenSTF::Client

 A Ruby client for the OpenSTF APIs.
-It parses
+It converts Swagger documentation of OpenSTF to API Client with using [notonthehighstreet/svelte](https://github.com/notonthehighstreet/svelte) dynamically.

 ## Installation